Alternatives for Youth

 • Volunteer Youth Steering Committee

-The Youth Team is a wraparound concept that offers a new and innovative way of working with Youth
+The Youth Team is a wraparound concept that offers a new and innovative way of working with Youth.

 Compass Community Health, Pathways to Education

-Follow on Twitter, Facebook and Instagram.
+Follow on Facebook, Instagram and X.

 Pathways to Education Hamilton, based out of Compass Community Health, supports high school students to graduate and find success in life after high school.
 Pathways Hamilton serves students in the North End of Hamilton.
 Pathways Hamilton registers students throughout the year and is always looking for adult volunteers and community agencies to partner with.
 Visit our website for more information and to contact us.